bulletmark/pystand/README.md

 `~/.local/share/pystand/<version>`.

-However, let's say you want to experiment with the new free-threaded 3.13 build.
-You can install this to a different directory, e.g.
+However, let's say you want to experiment with the new free-threaded 3.13 build, installed to a different directory.
+E.g.:

 ```sh
 $ mkdir ./3.13-freethreaded